DIT is just one example of the therapies I offer.

 Sharing ideas about what you want to achieve

-When your therapist has enough information they will begin thinking with you about what it would be most helpful for you to focus on over the 16 sessions.
+When your therapist has enough information they will begin thinking with you about what would be most helpful for you to focus on over the 16 sessions.
 This is also an opportunity to agree with your therapist about what you want out of the therapy.

 Length and frequency of treatment